Cavari

-The Cavarī or Cavarēs (Gaulish: *Cauaroi, 'the heroes, champions, mighty men') were a Gallic tribe dwelling in the western part of modern Vaucluse, around the present-day cities of Avignon, Orange and Cavaillon, during the Roman period.
+The Cavari or Cavares (Gaulish: *Cauaroi, 'the heroes, champions, mighty men') were a Gallic tribe dwelling in the western part of modern Vaucluse, around the present-day cities of Avignon, Orange and Cavaillon, during the Roman period.
 They were at the head of a confederation of tribes that included the Tricastini, Segovellauni and Memini, and whose territory stretched further north along the Rhône Valley up to the Isère river.

 Name

 They are mentioned as Kaouárōn (Καουάρων) by Strabo (early 1st c.
 AD), Cavarum by Pliny (1st c.
 AD), Cavarum and Cavaras by Pomponius Mela (mid-1st c.
 AD), Kaúaroi (Καύαροι) by Ptolemy (2nd c.
 AD), and as Cavares on the Tabula Peutingeriana (5th c.
 AD).

-The ethnonym Cavarī is a latinized form of Gaulish *Cauaroi (sing. *Cauaros), meaning "the heroes", or "the mighty men".
-It derives from the Celtic stem *kawaro-, meaning "hero, champion" (cf. Old Irish cuar "hero, champion, warrior", Middle Welsh cawr, Breton kaour "giant, champion").
+The ethnonym Cavarī is a Latinized form of Gaulish *Cauaroi (sing. *Cauaros), meaning 'the heroes', or 'the mighty men It derives from the Celtic stem *kawaro-, meaning 'hero, champion' (cf. Old Irish cuar hero, champion, warrior', Middle Welsh cawr, Breton kaour 'giant, champion').

 Geography

 Territory

 The Cavari dwelled on the east bank of the Rhône river, between the Durance (Druentia) and the Tricastin.
-Their territory was located west of the Vocontii, Memini, Albici and Dexivates, south of the Segovellauni and Tricastini, east of the Volcae Arecomici, north of the Anatilii and Salyes.
+The Barrington Atlas locates their territory west of the Vocontii, Memini, Albici and Dexivates, south of the Segovellauni and Tricastini, east of the Volcae Arecomici, north of the Anatilii and Salyes.
 Some scholars have proposed that the actual boundary between the Salyes and Cavari was the marshy area north of St-Rémy rather than the Durance.